 I have a contrary six-year-old daughter.
 Particularly when it comes to fashion.

 She likes to wear her tops back-to-front.
 Jeans under her dresses.
 Thongs with tights.
 And necklaces as headbands.

-And for four years, she and I had been battling it out.
+For four years, she and I had been battling it out.
+Until now.

 My daughter has always known her unique dress sense frustrates me.
 But something recently occurred to me: I had never once sat my daughter down to tell her exactly what I wanted from her.
 I never told her – in clear, simple and specific terms – what I expected.
 So that’s what I did.

 And it worked like magic.
 Power struggles, screaming matches, embarrassing outings for mum.
 GONE!